objectionary/eo-phi-normalizer/site/docs/src/normalizer/dataize.md

 ### `--rules FILE`

-Similar to `--rules` for the `transform` subcommand, this argument accepts the path to a YAML file containing the rules to be used in the normalization phase.
+Similar to `--rules` for the `rewrite` subcommand, this argument accepts the path to a YAML file containing the rules to be used in the normalization phase.

 ### `--chain`